FusionAuth/fusionauth-site/astro/src/content/articles/oauth/differences-between-oauth-2-oauth-2-1.md

 > The Implicit grant ("response_type=token") is omitted from this specification as per Section 2.1.2 of [OAuth 2.0 Security Best Current Practices](https://tools.ietf.org/html/draft-ietf-oauth-security-topics-14)

 The Implicit grant is inherently insecure when used in a single-page application (SPA).
 If you use this grant, your access token is exposed to any JavaScript running in the browser alongside your SPA.
-If you aren't careful, you'll get an access token that is in the URL fragment, stored in localstorage, or put in a non HttpOnly cookie.
+If you aren't careful, you'll get an access token that is in the URL fragment, stored in `localStorage`, or put in a non `HttpOnly` cookie.
 In all cases, an attacker gaining an access token is allowed to access resources as if they were the original user.
 This is not a good situation.

 Access tokens are not necessarily one-time use, and can live from minutes to days depending on how the OAuth server is configured.
 If they are stolen, the resources they protect are no longer secure.
 You may think "well, I don’t have any malicious JavaScript on my site."
 Are you sure?
 Have you audited all your code, and its dependencies, and their dependencies, and their dependencies?
 Do you audit your code automatically?
 Extensive dependency trees can lead to unforeseen security issues: someone took over an [open source node library](https://snyk.io/blog/malicious-code-found-in-npm-package-event-stream/) and added malicious code that was downloaded millions of times.